-Following extensive community consultation, we have prepared a Draft Local Strategic Planning Statement to capture the community's vision for the future land use and character of our area.
+Following extensive community consultation, we now have a Local Strategic Planning Statement that captures the community's vision for the future land use and character of our area.

 The statement contains a snapshot of the City of Canada Bay's place and people, as well as what is unique about the area.
-It will inform how our neighbourhood looks 20 years from now, setting a future direction around things such as how land is zoned, the height of buildings, protection of trees, and more.
-This is followed by 84 Actions that we will take to achieve our Land Use Vision, as illustrated in the Structure Plan.
+It informs how our neighbourhood will look 20 years from now, sets a future direction around things such as how land is zoned, the height of buildings, protection of trees, and more.
+It contains 84 Actions that we will take to achieve our Land Use Vision, which is illustrated in the Structure Plan.

 The Local Strategic Planning Statement will set out: